 For this reason, conventional creams are not tolerated by consumers with barrier disorder skin problems such as atopic dermatitis and psoriasis.
 A combination of weakened skin and chemicals will very often aggravate atopic dermatitis or create inflammation that may present as localized heat, itchiness, and redness.

-Many creams will aggravate a skin that has lost the ﬁrst lines of skin barrier defence, and consequently there is a growing market for “cream substitutes” for skins that need an artiﬁcial skin barrier defence without the risk of side effects that more conventional creams may cause.
+Many creams will aggravate skin that has lost the ﬁrst lines of skin barrier defence, and consequently, there is a growing market for “cream substitutes” for skins that need an artiﬁcial skin barrier defence without the risk of side effects that more conventional creams may cause.

-A long time has been spent on researching bases which are more compatible to the physiological properties of the skin than the conventional O/W or W/O emulsions, and from the liposome and nanoparticles technologies, this concept was born.
+A long time has been spent on researching bases that are more compatible with the physiological properties of the skin than the conventional O/W or W/O emulsions, and from the liposome and nanoparticles technologies, this concept was born.
 This approach avoids conventional additives like emulsiﬁers, perfumes, mineral oils, silicones and emulsiﬁers.

-There is a big surge toward derma membrane structure creams (DMS creams) that have a physical structure similar to the skin's barrier defense layers.
-With a chemical composition similar to skin physiology and is emulsifier free, these creams are becoming popular as a vehicle or base for modern skin care dermatological preparations and topically applied medications.
-However, because of the technology and knowledge required in creating derma membrane structure creams, the developers of domestic retail market products are unlikely to offer these advanced type of creams for quite some time.
+There is a big surge toward derma membrane structure creams (DMS creams) that have a physical structure similar to the skin's barrier defence layers.
+With a chemical composition similar to skin physiology and is emulsifier free, these creams are becoming popular as a vehicle or base for modern skincare dermatological preparations and topically applied medications.
+However, because of the technology and knowledge required in creating derma membrane structure creams, the developers of domestic retail market products are unlikely to offer these advanced types of creams for quite some time.

 Mimic is the term often used.
-Analysis will show that the TEWL of disordered skin decreases significantly; and skin lipid level and hydration increases after application of DMS base creams.
+The analysis will show that the TEWL of disordered skin decreases significantly, and skin lipid level and hydration increase after application of DMS based creams.

 This is an exciting time to be in the skin treatment industry; with many changes now being made to render those old formulations a thing of the past.